swardforever/home/_posts/2026-04-25-questioning-the-lagrangian.md

 As with all complex problems, let's begin with a simpler one as a stepping stone to our rather scary task of tackling a general form of the Lagrangian:

 The homogeneity of free space implies that there is no real dependence of the function $\boldsymbol{L}$, when we're in free space.
-Otherwise, since the Lagrangian determines the equations of motion, we would get different equations of motion at different points in space and time⁴.
+Otherwise, since the Lagrangian determines the equations of motion, we would get different equations of motion at different points in space and time.
 Hence:

 $$L(x, v, t) = L(v)$$